 Scholarship and the discovery of new knowledge is a core component.
 Training in a research-intense university and health center, one cannot help but note the spirit of inquiry that permeates our culture.
 Within the Department, the faculty and their colleagues produce approximately 120 peer-reviewed publications per year in addition to countless book chapters, new curricula, and other scholarship.

 Likewise, grants arrive weekly from a number of organizations such as the National Institutes of Health, the Department of Defense, the National Science Foundation, the Foundation for Anesthesia Education and Research, the I. Herrmann Anesthesia Foundation, private industry, and others.

 Promoting a diversity of faculty and interests endures as a goal for our Department.
-We recruit residents, fellows, and faculty from all over the world to reach broader visions of our future.
+We recruit residents, fellows, and faculty from all over the world with many different backgrounds to reach broader visions of our future.
 Recently, the faculty has grown to accommodate our rapid expansion with fresh infusions of ideas from the University of Washington, University of California San Diego, Johns Hopkins University, Duke University, Vanderbilt University, Oschner Clinic, Virginia Commonwealth University, University of Arkansas, Yale University, and others.
 Such new ideas contribute not only to improved education for our learners, but also to a fertile pool of research ideas.

 The information I have provided here is just a snippet of data from a short period of time.
 I hope this provides a glimpse into the Department of Anesthesiology and that you explore more on the accompanying web pages.
 Thank you for visiting.

-Chair, Department of Anesthesiology
+Interim Chair, Department of Anesthesiology